jakbrtz/Literally-You/README.md

-# Literally-You
+# Literally You

-Discord Bot that repeats what you say, but differently
+Discord Bot that repeats what you say, but differently.

+Designate a channel in your server.
+Each new message gets replaced with what you literally just said.
+Except with a change.

 ## Setup